lekoala/kaly/docs/class-router.md

 Will be matched to App\Controller\UserController::read and pass 1 if you have a function accepting a number as the first parameter.

-## Attributes
+## Dispatching actions

-The router injects the following attributes:

-- class: the request handler class
+The router itself will not dispatch the action.
+Instead, it will return an array of parameters that you can use to do it yourself.

+These parameters are:
+- module
-- controller: the matched controller name
+- controller
-- action : the matched action
+- action
+- params
+- locale